 Compliment others, genuine compliments, raising others up actually helps raise yourself up.

-Focus on the good, things to be grateful for, look for things you have achieved.
+Focus on the good, things to be grateful for, look for something you have achieved.

-Look to others for inspiration that has achieved, they are human just like you, they will have had their ups and downs, perhaps different to yours yet they’ll have had them, if they can do something, you can too.
+Look to others for inspiration that has been achieved, and they are human just like you.
+They will have had their ups and downs, perhaps different to yours, yet they’ll have had them.
+If they can do something, you can too.

-make some You time each day to sit and reflect, give yourself credit for things you have achieved, progress made and things you are proud of.
+Make some you time each day to sit and reflect, give yourself credit for things you have achieved, progress made and something you are proud of.

 Find your strengths and skills and work to create brighter things.

-Some people believe having confidence makes them narcissistic, with good intentions towards others this simply isn’t true, a narcissist tries to build themselves up by destroying others, good people build themselves up by helping others.
+Some people believe having confidence makes them narcissistic, with good intentions towards others.
+This simply isn’t true.
+Narcissist tries to build themselves up by destroying others.
+Good people build themselves up by helping others.

-Remember there is a difference between a confident narcissistic negative person.
-Their confidence is actually arrogance, they believe they are better than all others.
+Remember, there is a difference between a confident narcissistic negative person.
+Their confidence is actually arrogance, and they believe they are better than all others.

-Empathetic confident person.
+Empathetic, confident person.
 The ability of been certain within yourself and your abilities while being kind to others.